 This is a nice souvenir Issue cover from the World’s fair, September 1965.
 I’ve seen this cover quite a few times but never with the Salvation Army stamp (SG 1249).
 The same postmark also exists on an FDC commemorating William Booth.

 The Kettering corps postmark on a United Kingdom Christmas 1998 FDC.
 The Salvation Army began its work in Kettering in 1873 (125 years anniversary).
 The special designed postmark is here placed on a BPCPA cachet.
 Nice cover!

-A very pictorial flight cover from the Netherlands Indies was obtained.
-It’s a First Flight cover from the K.N.I.L.M. and commemorate the opening of the Soerabaja – Makassar route.
-It has Salvation Army stamps from the 1936 issue on it, but not full set.
+This very pictorial flight cover from the Netherlands Indies is a First Flight cover from the K.N.I.L.M.
+It commemorates the opening of the Soerabaja – Makassar route and has some Salvation Army stamps from the 1936 set on it.
 Very nice cover.
 I’ve seen this cover occassionally on Ebay, but never with SA stamps before.

 The Swiss Salvation Army stamp 1982 has been issued on special Werbestempel or Sonderstempel envelopes.
 These covers have some very pictorial PMs from various towns, e.g., Sion, Reichenback and Zurich tram.
 Nice covers.